madsnedergaard/initMac/README.md

 # Clean Dev Machine

-Personal dotfiles and setup on new machines.
+My personal dotfiles and setup on new machines.

 ## Step 1: Init machine